 - You can prepare yourself and your team with how to manage a live system and troubleshoot issues

-- Let your users know that they are among the first to try this new system and that they may run into a bug or two – they’ll be excited to be trying something new and will be more forgiving of bugs if they are forewarned.
+Before the beta, let your users know that they are among the first to try this new system and that they may run into a bug or two – they’ll be excited to be trying something new and will be more forgiving of bugs if they are forewarned.

 - Think about slowly ramping up user numbers.
 If you have 100,000 users to migrate from an older system, consider migrating those users in waves over an extended period of time.

 - If you’re on a Plume support plan, you should let us know your hard launch plans so that we can dedicate resources to support you.